groupe-edf/windows-cloud-plugin/README.md

 <img src="https://zupimages.net/up/20/50/5cvf.png" width="300"/>

 ## Troubleshooting
-The plugin was tested on a WM ware virtual machine with 2 processors and 8GB Memory.
+The plugin was tested on a VMware virtual machine with 2 processors and 8GB Memory.
 The memory was wide, but the processor touched 100% many times.

 When it happens, the creation of the agents can be slow or sometimes, it cannot be created before the timeout.